New Relic – Application Performance Monitoring with Plesk

 What’s New Relic?

-is an analytics software company that specializes in monitoring and analyzing web servers and web applications.
+New Relic is an analytics software company that specializes in monitoring and analyzing web servers and web applications.
 With New Relic, you gain access to plenty of analytics tools to measure and monitor performance bottlenecks, throughput, network graph, server health and many more – all almost in real-time.

-Plesk extension seamlessly integrates with your Plesk server, and supports the two most important tools by New Relic:
+The New Relic Plesk extension seamlessly integrates with your Plesk server, and supports the two most important tools by New Relic:

 - APM for Application Performance Monitoring and Management

-- SERVERS for Server Monitoring
+- INFRASTRUCTURE for Server Monitoring

 Without a doubt, New Relic lands near the top of our must-have list for Web Professionals.

 Monitors health and tracks capacity, memory or CPU consumption.
 The INFRASTRUCTURE component allows you to view and analyze critical system properties of your web server.
 This is a must-have product for monitoring important metrics such as CPU usage, physical memory, and running processes.

 Once installed on the server, you will see all important data within minutes in your New Relic dashboard.
 You can create alerts to be informed if some metrics pass a critical condition.

 Feature #2 – APM